 The range of fiction and nonfiction text types ensure that students can find topics that appeal to them while also connecting literacy and content-area instruction.

 How to Use Vietnamese Translated Leveled Books

-There can be a broad range of reading ability within any group of emerging bilinguals.
-The guided reading, or leveled reading, instructional approach allows teachers to place students into small groups and provide each group with developmentally appropriate texts.
+There can be a broad range of reading ability within any group of emerging bilingual students.
+Using leveled books provides one option for teachers to pair readers with developmentally appropriate texts.
+Teachers may also use these texts to provide small group instruction that targets the language and literacy needs of students.
 The English lesson plans provide a clear sequence of steps for practicing specific skills and strategies.

-The eBooks provide opportunities for independent practice following each guided reading session or anytime a student has access to the Internet through a computer or tablet.
+The eBooks help you provide opportunities for independent reading practice following teacher-led instruction or anytime a student has access to the Internet through a computer or tablet.

 - Kids A-Z management tools allow teachers to provide custom assignments that meet specific student needs.

 - Reading Room access through Kids A-Z provides motivation to read a wide variety of books that students can choose from based on their interests.